 For information on how to renew, obtain or transfer an international driver's licence, visit the Government of Alberta website.

 In Alberta your vehicle must have insurance and be registered to be on the road.
-To renew, obtain or see about transferring an international driver's licence, visit an Alberta registry office.

 The Jasper registry office is located in the Servus Credit Union.